 Welcome to UIS and congratulations on your admission to Graduate School!

-To assist you in making the most of your experience at UIS, we are inviting you to participate in an Orientation Program for new graduate* students.
-While orientation is not required of new graduate student at UIS, your participation in orientation will certainly provide you with a great deal of information about available services on campus and will make your transition to the UIS campus much easier.
+While orientation is not required of new domestic US graduate student at UIS, your participation in orientation will certainly provide you with a great deal of information about available services on campus and will make your transition to the UIS campus much easier.
 It is a great opportunity to take care of business, meet with staff members, and familiarize yourself with the campus before classes start.

-1-2:30 p.m.
-Taking Care of Business: last chance advising for transfers, register for classes, get your I-Card, meet with Financial Aid staff, pick up parking passes if you ordered online (August and January session only), drop off immunization, get student insurance/waiver information, set up any additional payers, or take a campus tour.
+1:30-3 p.m.
+Taking Care of Business: last chance advising for transfers, register for classes, get your i-Card, meet with Financial Assistance Counselor, pick up parking passes if you ordered online (August and January session only), drop off immunization form and records, get student insurance/waiver information, set up any additional payers, or take a campus tour.
 Refreshments will be available.

-1-2:30 p.m.
-Information Fair: Meet representatives from campus departments and learn more about their programs, services, or resources available.
+1:30-3 p.m.
+Campus Opportunities Fair: Meet representatives from campus departments and learn more about their programs, services, or resources available.

 - Financial Aid